 Keep reading to find out what the research says, along with the pros and cons and best practices for using creatine and caffeine together.

-If you’re not drinking enough water during a workout, you can quickly lose too much body fluid and become dehydrated.
+Considering their opposing effects on hydration, this may negatively affect performance.
+Either way, if you’re not drinking enough water during a workout, you can quickly lose too much body fluid and become dehydrated.

 Here are some of the pros and cons you may want to keep in mind for combining creatine and caffeine.